 N(t) counts the events which occur at S_n until time t.
-S_n e.g. may be the time of occurence of - 1. the n-th elementary particle in the Geiger counter, or - 2. a damage in the insurance of material damage, or - 3. a data paket at a server within a computer network, etc.
+S_n e.g. may be the time of occurrence of - 1. the n-th elementary particle in the Geiger counter, or - 2. a damage claim in the non-life insurance, or - 3. a data package at a server within a computer network, etc.